winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : f "abc" "def" ≡ "abcdef"
 ```

-Using a singleton type as a function argument gives no practical advantages in Dhall because we need to know the singleton's value in advance at all usage sites.
+Using a singleton type as a function argument gives no practical advantages in Dhall because we need write the singleton's value at every usage site.

 ### Evidence for typeclass laws